Phenolphthalein: Detection of blood

 A reduced form of phenolphthalein, phenolphthalin, which is colorless, is used in a test to identify substances thought to contain blood, commonly known as the Kastle–Meyer test.
 A dry sample is collected with a swab or filter paper.
-A few drops of alcohol, then a few drops of phenolphthalein, and finally a few drops of hydrogen peroxide are dripped onto the sample.
+A few drops of alcohol, then a few drops of phenolphthalin, and finally a few drops of hydrogen peroxide are dripped onto the sample.
 If the sample contains hemoglobin, it will turn pink immediately upon addition of the peroxide, because of the generation of phenolphthalein.
 A positive test indicates the sample contains hemoglobin and, therefore, is likely blood.
 A false positive can result from the presence of substances with catalytic activity similar to hemoglobin.
 This test is not destructive to the sample; it can be kept and used in further tests.
 This test has the same reaction with blood from any animal whose blood contains hemoglobin, including almost all vertebrates; further testing would be required to determine whether it originated from a human.